MKGilby/Weaver2/README.md

 This version Copyright 2024 MKSZTSZ

+## 2024.12.19 - Build 2
+- Player appears.
+- Player can move around and bounces back from objects.
+- Added font, but not yet used.

 ## 2024.12.09 - Build 1
 - First map appears (in glorious amber color).
 - Zappers zaps (graphically).